bron322/SC2006VIFitness/VIFitnessDocumentation/content/docs/DeveloperAPI/apidoc.md

 ## Obtain API Key

-The first step you have to do is to go to your profile settings > Developer Credential and generate a clientID and client Secret.
-Make sure to keep your client Secret safe.
+The first step you have to do is to go to your profile settings and generate a API key fo authentication.
+Make sure to keep this key a secret.

-Proceed to the next section to see the headers requirement for an API request.